SophiaRauh/es_conn_lex/README.md

 #### Notes
 The folder *help\_functions* includes files to extract text examples from the corpus and a simple tokenizer for Italian and Spanish.
 They can be used separately.
+Output files related to the bachelor thesis can be found in *results*.
+They include the new Spanish connective lexicon as XML and CSV file, as well as the connective aligments for German-Spanish, Spanish-German, Italian-Spanish, Spanish-Italian, German-Italian, and Italian-German.

 ## References
 This work is based on the connective lexicons DiMLex and LICO.